 The great cargo wing surface creates high drag from boundary layer air.
-Laminar-Flow Control: has been termed "The Holy Grail of Aerodynamics"ix.
-It has been unusable in practice because aircraft wings have not had the necessary thickness and internal volume for the required duct work.
-The boundary layer is pulled inside the wing through slots, reducing the drag, power, fuel by 30%.x This cargo carrier is a great void with little internal structure to restrict airflow.
+Laminar-Flow Control: has been termed "The Holy Grail of Aerodynamics"^{ix}.
+It has been unusable in practice because aircraft wings have not had the necessary internal volume for the required duct work.
+The boundary layer is pulled inside the wing through slots, reducing the drag, power, fuel by 30%.^x The cargo carrier is a great void with little internal structure to restrict airflow.
 Ducts could be exhausted by fanjets that would add to the thrust for flight.
 Pulling the intake air through the perforations would reduce the intake air pressure for the fanjets.
 Fanjets are designed for high altitudes, low pressures.
 The reduced intake air pressure should not be a great problem.
-There are a number of other suggested ways for drag reduction that have not been utilized in the past.
-They also may be useful in this application.